-As of December 31, 2021, we had 657 full-time employees worldwide, compared to 449 full-time employees as of December 31, 2020.
-In response to growth in our business, including our product portfolio, customer base, and research and development programs, we have significantly expanded our employee headcount and existing operations, and established new operations in other countries.
+As of December 31, 2022, we had 1,001 full-time and part-time employees worldwide, compared to 657 full-time employees as of December 31, 2021.
+In response to growth in our business, including our product portfolio, customer base and research and development programs, we have significantly expanded our employee headcount and existing operations and established new operations in other countries.
 In order to manage this growth, we have needed, and expect to continue to need, additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including, among others:

-- identifying, recruiting, integrating, maintaining, and motivating additional employees; - managing our internal development efforts effectively, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems, and procedures.
+- identifying, recruiting, integrating, maintaining, and motivating additional employees: - managing our internal development efforts effectively, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems and procedures.

-The growth we may experience in the future may provide challenges to our organization, requiring us to also rapidly expand other aspects of our business, including our manufacturing operations.
+The growth we may experience in the future may provide challenges to our organization, requiring us to rapidly expand aspects of our business, including our manufacturing operations.
 Rapid expansion in personnel may result in less experienced people producing and selling our products, which could result in unanticipated costs and disruptions to our operations.
 If we are not able to effectively expand our organization by hiring new employees and expanding our groups of consultants and contractors, we may not be able to further develop and commercialize our products and, accordingly, may not achieve our research and sales and marketing goals, which would have a material adverse effect on our business, financial condition and results of operations.